 How about it Cleveland?
 The

-payback: collecting more long-term revenues from
+payback: collecting more from

-positively: avoiding long-term declines in tax
+sales, property and payroll taxes.
+Said differently: avoiding long-term declines in tax

-"Hot Line" Phone Number for the Square
+"Hot Line" Phone Number

-Yes, we all know to
+We know to

 call 911 when we see something that needs immediate